Preface:

 Each has its advantages and disadvantages, and deciding which approach to use can be a difficult decision for companies.

-In this blog, we will explore the differences between team and individual incentives, as well as the benefits and drawbacks of each approach.
+In this blog, we will explore the differences between team and individual incentives, as well as the advantages and disadvantages of commission.

 This is the truth: Your salespeople are the pivot around which the future of your company revolves.
 Are you still asking yourself why it is important to keep them happy?